buildingSMART/foundation-API/README.md

 # 1. Introduction

 The Open CDE Foundation API includes a small number of services and a few conventions that are common to all Open CDE APIs.

 ## 1.1 Paging, Sorting and Filtering

-When requesting collections of items, the Server should offer URL parameters according to the OData v4 specification.
-It can be found at [http://www.odata.org/documentation/](http://www.odata.org/documentation/).
+When requesting collections of items, the Server should offer URL parameters according to the [OData v4 specification](http://www.odata.org/documentation/).

 ## 1.2 Caching